pisinger/pisinger.github.io/_posts/2025-04-25-detect-suspicious-dns-requests.md

 > When considering aggregation and detection timing for Summary Rules in Microsoft Sentinel, it's crucial to define the aggregation interval carefully.
 A larger interval can lead to hugh cost savings and reduced data volume, but it may also result in delayed detection of security events.
 Conversely, a shorter interval enhances detection timing but may diminish the benefits of using Summary Rules due to increased data processing.
 In my lab I could reduce the data volume by 80-90% using a 1h aggregation interval.
 {: .prompt-info}

-To check for other summary rule scenarios have a look to [https://learn.microsoft.com/en-us/azure/sentinel/summary-rules#sample-summary-rule-scenarios](https://learn.microsoft.com/en-us/azure/sentinel/summary-rules#sample-summary-rule-scenarios) and [https://techcommunity.microsoft.com/blog/microsoftsentinelblog/leave-no-data-behind-using-summary-rules-to-store-data-cost-effectively-in-micro/4296785](https://techcommunity.microsoft.com/blog/microsoftsentinelblog/leave-no-data-behind-using-summary-rules-to-store-data-cost-effectively-in-micro/4296785).
+To check for other summary rule scenarios have a look to [sentinel summary rule scenarios (learn.microsoft.com))](https://learn.microsoft.com/en-us/azure/sentinel/summary-rules#sample-summary-rule-scenarios) and [using summary rules to store data cost effectively (techcommunity.microsoft.com)](https://techcommunity.microsoft.com/blog/microsoftsentinelblog/leave-no-data-behind-using-summary-rules-to-store-data-cost-effectively-in-micro/4296785).

 ## Bringing DNS Security Policy and Sentinel Summary Rules together